“You can’t be afraid of the absolute hand-to-hand combat, metaphorically.”

 Tom Philpott, reporter for Mother Jones

-Other journalists have experienced blowback.
-Tom Philpott, a longtime journalist who covers food and agriculture for Mother Jones, has experienced industry harassment.
-Describing the emails, tweets, and other communications he and his editors received from Monsanto’s third-party allies after he reported critically about GMOs, Philpott said: “These are vicious and utterly unfounded attacks on a journalist’s credibility, well designed to undercut him with his employer.”[72]
-Monica Eng, a former Chicago Tribune journalist, described what happened after she reported on undisclosed funds Monsanto was paying to a professor: “I’ve worked as a professional journalist in Chicago for more than three decades,” Eng explained in The Progressive.[73]
+Tom Philpott, a longtime journalist who covers food and agriculture for Mother Jones, has experienced industry harassment for reporting critically on GMOs and pesticides; multiple emails, tweets, and other communications were sent to him and his editors by Monsanto’s third-party allies.
+“These are vicious and utterly unfounded attacks on a journalist’s credibility, well designed to undercut him with his employer,” Philpott said.
+Monica Eng, a former Chicago Tribune journalist, described what happened after she reported that a prominent GMO-promoting professor was receiving undisclosed funds from Monsanto.
+“I’ve worked as a professional journalist in Chicago for more than three decades,” Eng explained.
 “I’ve uncovered questionable activity in government groups, nonprofits, and private companies, but I don’t think I have ever seen a group so intent on trying to personally attack the journalist covering the issue.”

-The attacks on the New York Times’ Eric Lipton went far beyond smears.
-After Lipton wrote an article reporting on University of Florida Professor Kevin Folta’s ties to Monsanto, Folta sued Lipton and the New York Times for defamation.
-In his lawsuit, Folta made wide-ranging motions to try to obtain documents from people involved in the story—requests a federal judge dismissed as “downright silly” and “laughable.”
-And the New York Times pushed back on Folta’s claims, noting that Lipton’s reporting was based on Folta’s own email communications.
+Attacks on the New York Times reporter Eric Lipton went far beyond smears.
+After Lipton reported on undisclosed ties between University of Florida Professor Kevin Folta and Monsanto, Folta sued Lipton and the New York Times claiming defamation.
+Folta made wide-ranging motions in the lawsuits, in attempt to obtain documents from people involved in the story (including employees of U.S. Right to Know).
+A just dismissed Folta’s requests as “downright silly” and “laughable.”
+The New York Times pushed back on Folta’s claims, noting that Lipton’s reporting on Folta’s ties to Monsanto was based on Folta’s own email communications.
 Folta dropped the lawsuit in April 2019, but did not answer queries about who paid for the two-year legal fight.
-Meanwhile, this kind of attack on journalists can have a chilling effect on others who want to dig into similar storylines.[77]
+Meanwhile, this kind of attack on journalists can have a chilling effect on others who want to dig into similar storylines.

 For more details on the lawsuit and legal documents, see our fact sheet on Kevin Folta.